 He has been chair of the AALS Poverty Law Section, a member of the ABA Commission on Homelessness and Poverty, and a board member of the Clinical Law Review, Clinical Legal Education Association, National Center on Law and Economic Justice, New Jersey Institute for Social Justice, and the San Antonio Fair Housing Council.

-He has taught in a Civil Justice Clinic for low income and homeless clients and supervised clinical student work and led clinic litigation in over a dozen successful social security disability cases in the U.S. Courts of Appeals for the Third and Fifth Circuits, a successful appeal in the U.S. Supreme Court, major parts of a multi-decade housing discrimination and public housing preservation class action in U.S. District Court, and over 100 evidentiary hearings for clinic clients.
+He has taught in a Civil Justice Clinic for low income and homeless clients and supervised clinical student work and led clinic litigation in over a dozen successful social security disability cases in the U.S. Courts of Appeals for the Third and Fifth Circuits, a successful appeal in the U.S. Supreme Court, major parts of a multi-decade housing discrimination and public housing preservation class action in U.S. District Court in Newark, and over 100 evidentiary hearings for clinic clients.
 He has also taught several classroom courses including Administrative Law, Constitutional Law, Civil Rights Law, Poverty Law, and Social Security Law and seminars in Welfare Law and World Hunger and International Law.